PascalChermin/WhenIsRelease/README.md

 ![The last tweet to go out](https://github.com/user-attachments/assets/b59c727d-fbc4-4cb8-b354-a931c01c9c76)

 ## Stack
-The backend was a .NET application which polled a GiantBomb API periodically for new and updated data.
+The backend was a .NET Core application which polled a GiantBomb API periodically for new and updated data.
 It would also tweet out all games which would be released daily, split into a maximum of 4 at a time, due to the image limitations of Twitter.

 The frontend was very basic Angular, you either search a game, or you filtered out your region and preferred platforms to get an iCal link.
 At first I wanted to include all titles which ever came out (so you could search in your own calendar app when a game was released), but this resulted in files that were too big for most calendar apps to process and sync.
 So I reduced it to only include upcoming releases which worked just fine.